 Both the mean LDL level and the standard deviation of this mean differ between those who survived at least 5 years and those who survived less than 5 years.
 Subjects who survived more than 5 years had an 8.5 mg/dL higher mean LDL level, but a smaller standard deviation (32.93 vs 36.16) of this mean than the subjects who died within 5 years.
 However, without doing any comparative statistics, it is noticeable that the sample mean LDL level of each group is within 1 standard deviation of the mean of the other group.

+Point: 3 out of 3

 b.